Consumer Pamphlet: U.S. Lawful Permanent Residents

 - Always file U.S. tax returns as a resident.

-– Always obtain a re-entry permit if you will be abroad for more than a brief trip.
+- Always obtain a re-entry permit if you will remain abroad for more than a year.

 - Maintain your United States bank accounts, credit cards and driver’s license.

 - Maintain memberships in professional and/or social organizations.

 Remember that U.S. immigration authorities may consider the following in determining whether you have abandoned your lawful permanent resident status:

 - Place of your actual home.